rawaludin/human-capital/readme.md

    - run `$ php artisan serve`
    - Access your app in http://localhost:8000/
 8. Or, you can run with [virtual host in apache](http://sawmac.com/xampp/virtualhosts/)
-9. Thats it, enjoy!
+9. Thats it, happy learning!

 ## What you will learn
-If you reading my [commit messages](https://github.com/rahmatawaludin/human-capital/commits/master), you will learn some things on how I develop laravel app:
+I add a LOT of comment on this app, make sure you read the source.
+Also, if you reading my [commit messages](https://github.com/rahmatawaludin/human-capital/commits/master), you will learn some things on how I develop laravel app:
 - Setup migrations
 - Setup model (with in-model validation)
 - Using Eloquent for accessing database and relationship